-Their drug or alcohol use can get out of control to the point where your teen is unable to say ‘no'.
+Their drug or alcohol use can get out of control to the point where your teen is unable to say ‘no”.
 Many teens start with so-called ‘gateway’ drugs such as alcohol or cannabis and then transition to harder drugs such as heroin and cocaine.

 Every parents’ nightmare is to discover their child has developed an addiction to drugs or alcohol.
 Many parents perceive their child’s addiction as a personal failure on their own part.

 Addiction is a progressive disease.
 Developing an addiction from an early age has serious consequences for your child’s mental and physical health.
 Your child is exposing his or her organs to deadly toxins.
 Furthermore, an addiction probably means your child is mixing with dangerous people such as drug dealers.

 The triggers of teen addiction are many and differ between individuals.
-However we outline some of the more common triggers of teen addiction below.
+However, we outline some of the more common triggers of teen addiction below.

 Typical ‘triggers’ of teen addiction include:

 Rehab 4 Addiction organises both outpatient and residential rehabilitation treatment for teens.
 However we strongly recommend residential treatment.
 This is because residential treatment requires your child to live within the rehab centre during the course of the programme.

 This information determines the length of your child’s rehab programme.
 Chronic and long terms addicts suffering from an underlying mental health problem typically require between four and six weeks inside a residential centre, together with an extensive programme of aftercare lasting an additional twelve months on an outpatient basis.

 Teen rehab begins with a process known as detoxification.
 Here all drug or alcohol toxins are removed from your child’s system.
 Painful withdrawal symptoms are reduced through the controlled use of psychiatric drugs.
 These drugs are prescribed by an in-house psychiatrist.

-Therapies include cognitive behavioural therapy, psychotherapy and a range of holistic therapies such as Reiki, medication and yoga.
+Therapies include cognitive behavioural therapy, psychotherapy and a range of holistic therapies such as Reiki, meditation and yoga.
 These therapies help treat the underlying causes of addiction such as depression and anxiety.
 Teens are taught to cope with life’s stresses in ways not involving drug or alcohol use.
-Therapy consist of group and individual therapy sessions.
+Therapy consists of group and individual therapy sessions.

 Family member involvement is encouraged during therapy.
 This is known as ‘family therapy’.
-Here family members are invited into the rehabilitation centre to voice their concerns around their loved-one’s addiction.
+Here family members are invited into the rehabilitation centre to voice their concerns around their loved one’s addiction.
 These sessions are therapist-controlled and family members must adhere to guidelines issued before family therapy sessions commence.

 Once rehabilitation draws to a conclusion, a thorough aftercare and relapse prevention plan is put in place.
-Each rehabilitation centre offers a twelve month aftercare service.
+Each rehabilitation centre offers a twelve-month aftercare service.
 Patients are permitted to return to the rehab centre each Saturday in order to engage in aftercare sessions.

 Patients are also encourage to join a local Teen Addiction Anonymous group taking place in their local area.